Stein's density method for multivariate continuous distributions: Comparing distributions in Wasserstein distance

 This bound {decreases to 0 for $\theta \rightarrow 0$, indicating agreement with the uniform copula for $\theta=0$}. {To our knowledge there is no explicit formula for $\mathcal{W}_1({P^V, P^U} )$ available; \cite{hallin2020multivariate} simulate the Wasserstein distance under Gaussian marginals and discuss simulation strategies.}

 \end{example}

-{\bf{Acknowledgements.}} We are indebted to the anonymous referee whose very careful reading and many thoughtful suggestions have led to substantial improvements of the paper.
-In particular we thank the referee for {essentially} providing {a} simplified proof of Proposition \ref{prop:l2bound} {and for pointing out \eqref{eq:refer}}.
-GM gratefully acknowledge support by the Fonds de la Recherche Scientifique - FNRS under Grant MIS F.4539.16.
-YS acknowledges support by the Fonds de la Recherche Scientifique - FNRS under Grant CDR/OL J.0197.20, as well as the ULB ARC Consolidator grant.
-GR acknowledges partial support from EPSRC grant EP/K032402/1 and the Alan Turing Institute.
-We also thank Max Fathi, Christophe Ley, Gilles Mordant and Guillaume Poly for interesting discussions, as well as Lester Mackey and Steven Vanduffel for suggesting some references which we had overlooked.
+{\bf{Acknowledgements.}} {We are indebted to Andreas Kyprianou for his patient and considerate handling of this paper.} GM gratefully acknowledge support by the Fonds de la Recherche Scientifique -- FNRS under Grant MIS F.4539.16.
+YS acknowledges support by the Fonds de la Recherche Scientifique -- FNRS under Grant CDR/OL J.0197.20, as well as the ULB ARC Consolidator grant.
+GR acknowledges partial support from EPSRC grants EP/T018445/1, EP/R018472/1, and EP/X0021951,} and the Alan Turing Institute. {MR would like to thank Oliver Dragi\v{c}evi\'c for his help with Sobolev spaces.} We also thank Max Fathi, Christophe Ley, Gilles Mordant and Guillaume Poly for interesting discussions, as well as Lester Mackey and Steven Vanduffel for suggesting some references which we had overlooked.